nvbang14061992/BangNguyen-image-social-media/README.md

 POST api/save-image/toggle-save
 ```

 This endpoint is used for user to save an image in detail view page of an image.
-It work the same way as like button on facebook where user will toggle the save button to change state of the image between `saved` or `unsave`.
+It works the same way as like button on facebook where user will toggle the save button to change state of the image between `saved` or `unsave`.

 #### Parameters